ryanco01/Data-Viz-Portfolio/README.md

         </td>
         <td style="padding:10px; width:75%; border: none;" valign = "top">
             <p>
-            Briefly describe Project 3 <br><br>
             For this project I wanted to expand the passing heatmap into something more substantial and usable.
 Utilizing data from the Big Data Bowl, I created a dashboard of passing charts for NFL quarterbacks... <a href="./Project 3/README.md">Learn more</a>
             <br><br>
-            <i>Tools used: Canva, Recraft</i>
+            <i>Tools used: Python, Pandas, Seaborn, Plotly</i>
             </p>
         </td>
     </tr>